dharmafly/noodle/README.md

 How Can I set up a new Dharmafly project website?
 ----------------------------

+See the [documentation on the gh-pages branch] (https://github.com/dharmafly/dharmafly-docs/tree/gh-pages#how-can-i-set-up-a-new-dharmafly-project-website)

 How Can I update the styling or format of all Dharmafly project websites?
 ------------------------------

+Changes made to this repository won't automatically be reflected in projects previously created using the code in this repository and the github pages facility.

+An [issue exists] (https://github.com/dharmafly/dharmafly-docs/issues/8) for this enhancement.

 What does this project ([dharmafly-docs] (https://github.com/dharmafly/dharmafly-docs)) contain?
 ------------------------------------------------------------------------